-Thursday 12/6: Debating the Effectiveness of International Law

-- PERSONAL OPINION PAPERS DUE BY 12:30PM - □ Last day of class - □ Review for Final - □ Read: - Goldsmith & Posner (2005): The Limits of International Law (on Canvas) - □ O'Connell (2008): The Power and Purpose of International Law (on Canvas) - □ Findley, Nielson, & Sharman (2014): "Causes of Noncompliance with International Law" (on Canvas) - □ Ohlin (2015): The Assault on International Law (on Canvas) - □ Ponder: Does IL matter?
+☐ Ponder: What kinds of countries does current IEL (e.g., the Kyoto Protocol) cover?
+Wh has the U.S. not joined the Kyoto Protocol? y Tuesday 4/23: International Environmental Law, Cont'd ☐ Read: ☐ Hufbauer & Kim (2010): "Reaching a Global Agreement on Climate Change: What are the Obstacles?" (on Canvas) ☐ Review & Print: ☐ Paris Agreement (on Canvas) Ponder: What does the future of international environmental law look like (e.g., what does the Paris Agreement aim to do)?
+Will it be effective?
+Why or why not?
+Thursday 4/25: Debating the Effectiveness of International Law ☐ PERSONAL OPINION PAPERS DUE BY 2:00PM ☐ Last day of class ☐ Review for Final ☐ Read: ☐ Goldsmith & Posner (2005): The Limits of International Law (on Canvas) O'Connell (2008): The Power and Purpose of International Law (on Canvas) Findley, Nielson, & Sharman (2014): "Causes of Noncompliance with International Law" (on Canvas) Ohlin (2015): The Assault on International Law (on Canvas) Ponder: Does IL matter?
 When and why?
 Who abides by IL?
-What punishment(s) do states incur if they violate IL?
+What punishment(s) do states incur if they violate IL? states meal if they violate it.

-FINAL EXAM: Monday, 12/10 from 3:00-5:30pm (Bring Bluebook)
+FINAL EXAM: Thursday, 5/2 from 8:00-10:30am (Bring Bluebook)